kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

 ## Generator Site Information Validation

-1. If `submissionType` is `FullElectronic` then the Generator is valid if the Generator SiteIDis registered in RCRAInfo and the Generator has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.
+1. If `submissionType` is `FullElectronic` then the Generator is valid if the Generator Site ID is registered in RCRAInfo and has at least one User with the e-Manifest Preparer permission.
 2. If `submissionType` is `FullElectronic` the following applies

    - 2.1.
-If the Generator SiteIDis not provided, the service generates the following error:
+If the Generator Site ID is not provided, the service generates the following error:

    ```json
    {